glecompte/glecompte/_posts/2016-08-20-Rare-Barrel-Sour-Blonde.md

 Mashed at 155 for 60min.
 Boiled 15.5 gal for 90min.
 12.5 gallons remained at end of boil.
 OG 1.048.
 Split 11 gallons between 2 buckets, remaining 1 gallon I am using for a YB Lacto Blend starter.
 Bucket #1 got a portion of yeast cake slurry and melange slurry.
 Bucket #2 is melange only.

 * 8/22 Switched bucket #1 to a blowoff tube, yeast everywhere.
 WLP 530 is crazy stuff.
+* 9/20 Bucket #1 at 1.008 tasted really good. already sour.
+Bucket #2 at 1.006, a little less sour.